 Then came the day when I spoke at an association conference that I had presented at the year before.
 After my speech the meeting planner said to me “That was great.
 Better than last year.
 What did you do to improve so much?”.
 It was my attention to learning about comedy.

-I was not doing jokes in my speech, but my timing and my playfulness with audiences has been transformed through my commitment to learning about humor.
+There are not jokes in my speech, but my timing and my playfulness with audiences has been transformed through my commitment to learning about humor.

 I was recently the EmCee for an industry conference and the closing panel was full of great content, but it was boring.
 I hit the stage, thanked the panel, and then recapped the whole event with a splash of humor.
 The whole mood of the audience shifted and the conference closed with an upbeat tone.
 The meeting planner was thrilled and told me “keep going to comedy, you are funny and you saved my day’.